apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 Projects which incubate at Apache might not fit into all the parts of this model; however a major goal of incubation is to bring the project's community closer to it.

-We welcome qQuestions and feedback about this model on the <a href="https://lists.apache.org/list.html?dev@community.apache.org" target="_blank">comdev mailing list</a>.
+We welcome Questions and feedback about this model on the <a href="https://lists.apache.org/list.html?dev@community.apache.org" target="_blank">comdev mailing list</a>.

 # The Apache Project Maturity Model